 There many other excellent sources of information that provide much greater detail than is possible here.
-The Modern Apprentice has an excellent section on mews and perch design.
+The website The Modern Apprentice (www.themodernapprentice.com) has an excellent section on mews and perch design.
 Other sources of information can be found in the recommended reading list.

 Mews or Indoor Facilities